With a fried, crispy outside and soft, cheesy inside, Paneer Pakora is a cheese fritter delight for an amazing Indian snack!

 - Coat and Fry.
 Take a few of the seasoned cubes, dip into the batter, and fry.
 Once golden brown on all sides, transfer to a plate lined with paper towels and remove excess oil.

 - Serve and Enjoy!
-I recommend serving your finished dish with catsup, authentic tomato chutney, or refreshing pudina chutney.
+I recommend serving your finished dish with a sprinkle of chaat masala, catsup, authentic tomato chutney, or refreshing pudina chutney.

 COMMONLY ASKED QUESTIONS

 What is paneer cheese and what does it taste like?